rthurston1/Team01-Web-Application-Cherish/team/m2/data.md

 ## Data Types

 ### Calendar
-  - **Description**: Hold information regaurding the current month and the days.
+  - **Description**: Hold information regarding the current month and the days.
   - _Attributes:_
     - `days` (Day[]): The list of all the days in the current month.
     - `current_day` (date): Displays today's date.